Cyprus Conflict Resolution Trainers Group: Cyprus Peace Bazaar

 In the third phase of their work, the CCRTG proposed a total of 241 possible projects designed to work toward their vision, and they eventually selected 15 of these projects (using democratic structured dialogue) for implementation during the following year.
 On June 24, 1995 they held an Agora/Bazaar in the premises of Ledra Palace to which they invited others who had expressed interest in joining them in peace building efforts.

 Selected projects

 Implementation

-The Cyprus Conflict Resolution Trainers Group requested financial support from the UN with a historical letter sent to UN General Secretary, signed by one TC (Sevgül Uludağ) and one GC (Harry Anastasiou).
-Almost 3 years later, in late 1999, the UN established the UNOPS program, which provided funding for only a few of the above 15 and for more than a hundred additional peace projects on the island.
+The Cyprus Conflict Resolution Trainers Group requested financial support from the UN with a historical letter sent to the UN Secretary-General, signed by one TC (Sevgül Uludağ) and one GC (Harry Anastasiou).
+Almost three years later, in late 1999, the UN established the UNOPS program, which provided funding for only a few of the above 15 and for more than a hundred additional peace projects on the island.